werval/werval/README.md

 ### Browse the embedded documentation

-Simply open http://localhost:23023/@doc to browse the embedded documentation, including javadocs.
+Simply open [http://localhost:23023/@doc](http://localhost:23023/@doc) to browse the embedded documentation, including javadocs.

-If you encounter any problem, please fill an issue at https://scm.codeartisans.org/paul/qiweb/issues with the maximum information about your problem.
+If you encounter any problem, please [fill an issue](https://scm.codeartisans.org/qiweb/qiweb/issues/new) with the maximum information about your problem.

 ## Build QiWeb from the Source

-QiWeb is built using Gradle (http://www.gradle.org/).

-You need to install Java 8 JDK (http://www.oracle.com/technetwork/java/javase/downloads/) and Gradle (http://www.gradle.org/).
+You need to install [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/) and [Gradle](http://www.gradle.org/).

 This git repository contains several independent projects.